-Students seeking readmission will be required to personally appear before the Readmission Board at the time applications are reviewed.
+Students seeking readmission will be required to personally appear before the Readmission Board at the time your application is reviewed.
 Once your application is complete, the Director of Admissions will contact you with specific arrangements concerning your interview with the board.